A-Line Legal Advisory Services: Disability, Nondiscrimination, & Governance Law

 - Insight into risks, obligations, and legal considerations

-- A conversation grounded in your values and real goals
+- Strategy grounded in your values and real goals

-You’ll meet with Aligna’s founder, Carrie Griffin Basas, Esq., a licensed attorney in Washington with extensive experience in disability rights, access law, and governance.
-Sessions are designed to be practical, respectful, and clarifying.
+You’ll meet with Aligna’s founder, Carrie Griffin Basas, Esq., a licensed attorney in Washington with extensive experience in disability rights, nondiscrimination law, compliance, and organizational governance.
+Sessions are practical, respectful, and clarifying.

 The A-Line’s Areas of Legal Expertise

-How rights work in employment, education, housing, and public spaces
+Understanding rights and obligations in employment, education, housing, healthcare, business, and public spaces

 Legal Options & Risks